JorGra/JG-UnityEssentials/JG/Tools/EventBus/EventBusDocumentation.md

 - Nothing fires?
 Ensure the payload type implements `IEvent` and that the listener is subscribing to the same generic type.
 - Double execution?
 Check you are not calling `SubscribeEvent` from both `Awake` and `OnEnable`.
 - Handler missing after disabling a component?
 Pass `disposeOnDisable: false` when subscribing if the component gets toggled off temporarily.
 - Want to inspect current listeners?
-Temporarily add logging inside `EventBus<T>.Register` or `EventBus<T>.Raise`; all subscriptions funnel through those methods.
+Temporarily add logging inside `EventBus<T>.Subscribe` or `EventBus<T>.Raise`; all subscriptions funnel through those methods.

 ## Reference Files